1974 NCAA Division I basketball tournament

-The tournament began on March 9, 1974, and ended with the championship game on March 25 in Greensboro, North Carolina.
-Until 2019, when Virginia defeated Texas Tech, it was the last tournament in which neither school had previously appeared in any national championship game (5 years later Michigan State would defeat Indiana St in each school's inaugural Division I National Finals, but Indiana State had previously contested and lost finals in the NAIA national championships and the NCAA Division II National Championships).
+The 36th annual edition of the tournament began on March 9, 1974, and ended with the championship game on March 25, at Greensboro Coliseum in Greensboro, North Carolina.
+Until 2019, when Virginia defeated Texas Tech, 85–77 in overtime, it was the last tournament in which neither school had previously appeared in any national championship game at any level.
 A total of 29 games were played, including a third-place game in each region and a national third-place game.

 North Carolina State, coached by Norm Sloan, won the national title with a 76–64 victory in the final game over Marquette, coached by Al McGuire.
 This result ended UCLA's record streak of seven consecutive titles.
 David Thompson of North Carolina State was named the tournament's Most Outstanding Player.

 This was the final year that only conference champions and independents could participate in the tournament.
 During the same time in 1974, the Collegiate Commissioners' Association held a tournament in St. Louis, Missouri.
 They invited the second-place teams from eight conferences to participate.
 In 1975, the NCAA would expand the field to include at-large bids for conference runners-up.